 Clients of your MSP business are generally going to follow a predictable pattern when it comes to awareness, research, and conversion.
 This process is known as “the customer’s journey.”

 While not all clients will follow the customer’s journey quite the same, generally, designing outreach around stages of this process has an increased likelihood of netting more conversions owing to more effective outreach.

 Your customers are going to, in large part, perpetuate their own forward journey.
 They have to keep engaging with you to move toward conversion— even if you outreach initially, their response is critical.
 Accordingly, you want to “lean in” to this reality using available information— consider this approach:

 Use Data to Drive Journey Design

 An MSP business is in the information industry at its core.
-Customer journey design needs to be formed around available data.
-SEO groups with MSP concentration have it, and you can find it yourself examining existing clients for clues.
+The customer journey design can be formed around data gathered with the help of companies that specialize in conducting global consumer research or by taking the time to analyze available customer data.
+For example, SEO groups with MSP concentration have it, and you can find it yourself examining existing clients for clues.